Convergence and Implicit Bias of Gradient Flow on Overparametrized Linear Networks: Problem Setup

 where the last equality is because $W$ has orthonormal columns.
-Here the last term in \eqref{eq_loss_decomp} does not dependson $V,U$, and we define it as the residual
+Here the last term in \eqref{eq_loss_decomp} does not dependson $V,U$, and it is the residual

-which is the optimal value of \eqref{eq_lin_reg}.
-Therefore it suffices to analyze the convergence of the error $E(t)$ under the dynamics of $V(t),U_1(t)$ in \eqref{eq_gf_rp}.
-As we show later in Section \ref{secc:wide_linear_net}, the exponential convergence of $E(t)$, or equivalently $\mathcal{L}(t)-\mathcal{L}^*$ is crucial for our analysis of the implicit bias, in the sense that exponential convergence ensures that the parameters do not deviate much away from the invariant set of interest, so that good properties from the initialization are approximately preserved during training.
+which is also the optimal value of \eqref{eq_lin_reg}.
+Therefore, for convergence, it suffices to analyze the convergence of the error $E$ under the dynamics of $V,U_1$ in \eqref{eq_gf_rp}.
+The role of $U_2$ is discussed when we study the implicit bias in Section \ref{sec:gen_lin_net}.